WojciechLisCode/montipallarols/README.md

 At the start of 2020 I decided I wanted to find out how computers use language.
 Soon after I started experimenting with HTML, CSS and JavaScript I realised I enjoyed coding a lot more than teaching, which led me to the Codaisseur academy.
 It’s been a nonstop sprint ever since, and I’m incredibly happy to have found the perfect cognitive outlet with the right balance of logic, utility and creativity.

+💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/montaga-pallarols/).

+📫 Or drop me an email at: montaga.pallarols@gmail.com

+This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.

 You can check out [Slacker](https://slacker.netlify.app/), one of my latest projects, which for now is a web app that allows you to create film lists as well as add reviews for the films and shows that you love. 🎥

 [Slacker: Frontend repo](https://github.com/montipallarols/slacker-client)